devuloopers/KNet/docs/wifi_connectivity_implementation_plan.md

 7. Restarting the proxy recreates the gateway automatically.
 If the desktop retains the same LAN address, the phone's saved manual proxy configuration continues working without verification.

-A companion remains a separate future authenticated path for remote networks, relay transport, and apps that ignore the operating system proxy configuration.
+The companion is a separate authenticated path for devices that use the companion's local VPN/packet tunnel.
 Companion identity and Room persistence do not participate in manual Wi-Fi connectivity.
+Remote relay transport remains unavailable.

 ## 2. Repository changes